 Like cable cars, San Francisco’s streetcars run on steel rails, but there’s no slot between the tracks.
 Instead, streetcars are propelled by on-board electric motors and require a trolley pole to draw power from an overhead wire — just like the trolley buses mentioned below.
 In the first half of the 20th century, streetcars quickly eclipsed cable cars and horsecars in the city.
 San Francisco has the world’s most diverse collection of historic streetcars in regular transit service.

 Similar in appearance to diesel buses, electric trolleys are connected to overhead wires, which help provide a quieter and cleaner ride than fossil fuel-powered coaches.
 Trolleys can go off of the overhead line for a short distance if necessary.
 They also operate better on hills, travel much faster than cable cars and require far less maintenance than other forms of transit.
 And, because the power is generated by a local hydroelectric project, the power is almost entirely pollution free.

 Muni’s stops include CityPASS attractions such as the California Academy of Sciences, Aquarium of the Bay, Exploratorium, San Francisco Museum of Modern Art (SFMOMA), and even down to PIER 39, where you can catch a Blue & Gold Fleet Bay Cruise.
 Muni also shuttles riders to the Golden Gate Bridge and Chinatown.

-With San Francisco CityPASS and Muni’s cable cars, trolley buses and historic streetcars, visitors have the entire city at their disposal.
+With San Francisco CityPASS and Muni’s cable cars, trolley buses and historic streetcars, visitors have the entire city at their disposal - and can save 45%.